A QBist Ontology: Schr odinger's take

-The ``One'' that Schr\"odinger had in mind is the Ultimate Subject, from which we are separated by a veil of self-oblivion.
-By pointing to the Upanishads, Schr\"odinger hints at the \emph{synthesis} of the aforementioned alternative explanations (his and mine), for the same veil, according to the Upanishads, also prevents us from perceiving the Ultimate Object \emph{and} its identity with the Ultimate Subject.
-It prevents us from perceiving that the world is something that the One (qua Ultimate Object) manifests to itself (qua Ultimate Subject)---and therefore to us who are but ``various aspects of the One''. \footnote{If ``to Western thought this doctrine has little appeal,'' Schr\"odinger \cite{SchrLifeMindMatterPO} remarks, it is because our science ``is based on objectivation, whereby it has cut itself off from an adequate understanding of the Subject of Cognizance, of the mind.''
+The ``One'' mentioned by Schr\"odinger is the one Self of the Upanishads, the Ultimate Subject from which we are separated by a veil of self-oblivion.
+The same veil, according to the Upanishads, also prevents us from perceiving the Ultimate Object, as well as its fundamental identity with the Ultimate Subject.
+It prevents us from perceiving that the world is something that the One (qua Ultimate Object) manifests to itself (qua Ultimate Subject)---and therefore to us who are but ``various aspects of the One''. \footnote{If ``to Western thought this doctrine has little appeal,'' \citet[pp. 129--130]{SchrLifeMindMatterPO} remarks, it is because our science ``is based on objectivation, whereby it has cut itself off from an adequate understanding of the Subject of Cognizance, of the mind.''
 To which he adds that ``this is precisely the point where our present way of thinking does need to be amended, perhaps by a bit of blood-transfusion from Eastern thought.
 That will not be easy, we must beware of blunders---blood-transfusion always needs great precaution to prevent clotting.
 We do not wish to lose the logical precision that our scientific thought has reached, and that is unparalleled anywhere at any epoch.''}